No more work! On 30 July 2015 I retired, I am now traveling the world.

 Besides flying in competition myself, I also give aerobatics flight instruction in my plane.
 If you are interested in finding out what flying upside down feels like, drop me a note.

 Scuba Diving: Unfortunately Arizona is not really the best part of the country to do that.
 I used to live in Florida which was much better suited for that kind of activity.
 That's where I learned to scuba dive.
-Since then I have experienced some spectacular dives in Florida, Hawaii, Mauritius, the Galapagos Islands, and Australia.
+Since then I have experienced some spectacular dives in Florida, Hawaii, Mauritius, the Galápagos Islands, and Australia.

 Hiking: I started hiking in the mountains around Phoenix in 2013.
 The scenery is fantastic, and the weather allows you to hike basically all year long.
 One of my most interesting hikes was a hike into the Grand Canyon all the way to the Colorado River (26 km (16 miles), 1,350 m (4,430 ft), 6 hours, track).
 In February 2015 I finally fulfilled a 40 year old dream and hiked to the top of Kilimanjaro, the highest mountain in Africa with the summit at 5,895 m (19,341 ft).
 It was a great experience.

 Music: Country and Western Music is my favorite music.
 I also have come to like Irish music.
 One of my favorite bars, The Burren in Somerville, MA, has live Irish session music on several days of the week.

 Lifestyle: I am a crossdresser, meaning I like to wear women's clothes.
 I don't try to look like a woman (I have a beard after all), I just like to wear skirts.

 Traveling: In 1997 I started traveling to interesting destinations all over the world on a regular basis (at least once per year).
 I have put some of my pictures on-line for various countries.
 I almost invariably get asked which country I would like to visit again, and which country I liked best.
 The answer to the first question is none.
 There are so many countries that I haven't seen, that I don't have time to go back to any of them.
-I may visit some larger countries again to see parts that I haven't seen (India and Russia come to mind).
+I may visit some larger countries again to see parts that I haven't seen (Australia, India and Russia come to mind).
 The answer to the second question is that I can't answer that simply.
 Every country is different, has different things that are interesting.
-You can't compare seeing tigers in India with seeing Inca ruins in Perú, with seeing stone-age monuments in Ireland, with scuba diving in Australia on the Great Barrier Reef, with seeing a cheetah mother with four cubs eating a reed buck in Tanzania.
+You can't compare seeing tigers in India with seeing Inca ruins in Perú, with seeing stone-age monuments in Ireland, with scuba diving in Australia on the Great Barrier Reef, with seeing a cheetah mother with four cubs eating a reed buck in Tanzania, with seeing fantastic 1700 year old Roman floor mosaics in Italy.
 Altogether I think I had the most comfortable feeling in Việt Nam.
 Already on the way from the airport to the hotel in Hanoi I felt that I liked that country.
 But then again, everywhere are interesting things to see .....